MSLNZ/ls-fringeapp/README.md

 ## Installlation

 The recommended method to install and run this code is to use `git` and the `uv` package manager.
-Instead of git you could downlaod the files directly from github, and/or run from an IDE.
+Instead of git you could download the files directly from github, and/or run from an IDE.
+Without `uv` getting the right version of python and dependecies is up to you.

 ### Use git
 1. Install git https://git-scm.com/install/windows
-2. Set up to work with github git https://docs.github.com/en/get-started/git-basics/set-up-git
+2. Set up to work with github and git https://docs.github.com/en/get-started/git-basics/set-up-git
    ```
    git clone https://github.com/MSLNZ/ls-fringeapp.git
    git clone https://github.com/MSLNZ/Length_Stds_Equipment_Register.git